Machine learning with neural networks: Summary

 \section{Summary}

-It is sometimes said that recurrent networks learn {\em dynamical systems} while multilayer perceptrons learn {\em input-output maps}.
-This notion refers to backpropagation in time.
-I would emphasise, by contrast, that both networks are trained in similar ways, by backpropagation.
+It is sometimes said that recurrent networks learn {\em dynamical systems}, while multilayer perceptrons learn {\em input-output maps}.
+This emphasises a difference in how these networks are usually used, but we should bear in mind that they are trained in similar ways, by backpropagation.
 Neither is it given that the tasks must differ: recurrent networks are also used to learn time-independent data.
-It is true though that tools from {\em dynamical-systems theory} have been used with success to analyse the dynamics of recurrent networks \cite{Doya1993,Pascanu2012}.

-Recurrent neural networks are trained by stochastic gradient descent after unfolding the network in time to get rid of feedback connections.
+It is true, however, that tools from {\em dynamical-systems theory} help to analyse the dynamics of recurrent networks \cite{Doya1993,Pascanu2012}.
+Recurrent neural networks can be trained by stochastic gradient descent after unfolding the network in time, to get rid of feedback connections.
 This algorithm suffers from the vanishing-gradient problem.
-To overcome this difficulty, the hidden states in the recurrent network are usually represented by LSTMs.
-Recent layouts for machine translation use deep bidirectional networks with layers of LSTMs.
+To overcome this difficulty, the hidden neurons in the recurrent network are replaced by composite units that are trained to sometimes act as residual connections, passing the signal right through, and sometimes as non-linear units that can learn correlations in a meaningful way.
+There are different versions, long-short-term memory units and gated recurrent units.
+They all work in similar ways.
+Succesful layouts for machine translation use deep bidirectional networks with layers of LSTMs.

+An alternative scheme is reservoir computing , where a large reservoir of hidden neurons is used to represent correlations in the input data, and a set of linear output units is trained to learn the original sequence from such representations.
+The idea is that it is easier to learn intricate features of an input sequence from a high-dimensional, sparse representation of the data.